-Martin is the founder and the current managing director of PlanAdapt, based in Berlin, Germany.
+Martin is the founder and the current Managing Director of PlanAdapt, based in Berlin, Germany.
+He also heads the PlanAdapt Coordination Hub.

-Martin holds a MSc degree in Geography, Development Economics and Climatology from the University of Bonn and Monash University Melbourne.
+Martin holds an MSc degree in Geography, Development Economics, Soil Sciences and Climatology from the University of Bonn and the Monash University Melbourne.
 He is also a part-time guest lecturer at the University of Maastricht and the Humboldt University Berlin.

 For more info, see Martin’s Linkedin page